 Please see your event specific web page to see if they permit rollaway beds.
 If you are interested in using a rollaway bed, please go to the hotel’s front desk to check availability and make arrangements after you receive your room assignments at Quake registration.
 Hotels have a limited number of rollaway beds and they are provided on a first come, first served basis and cannot be reserved ahead of time.
 If there is a charge, you are responsible for paying it at the time of request.

-All workshops are finalized 1-2 weeks prior to Quake.
+Encounters are interactive workshops and are finalized 1-2 weeks prior to Quake.
 You will be able to download an official program from your specific Quake web page the Wednesday before your Quake.
 Registration for workshops will take place at Quake.
 Check the specific schedule for your Quake to find out when and where this will happen.

 Meals are on your own.
 You may bring food items with you, go out to restaurants, or have food delivered to the hotel.
 The hotels have local restaurant information.
 You may want to plan your meal schedule and locations before Quake so you can plan a meal budget.

 In addition to experiencing all the amazing ways God moves through Quake, please take time between sessions to introduce yourself to other adult leaders.
 This opens opportunities for adults to network, share, pray, grow, and brainstorm together.
-Depending on space and volunteers, an adult leader workshop is sometimes offered.
-If you would like to volunteer to lead an adult or youth workshop at Quake, contact the Quake Director listed on your specific Quake webpage.
+Depending on space and volunteers, some Quakes may offer options for adult leaders during the youth Encounter times.
+If you would like to volunteer to lead an Encounter at Quake, contact the Quake Director listed on your specific Quake webpage.
 Updates on whether your Quake will have an adult leader workshop may also be found on your specific Quake webpage.

 While each church may require different levels of involvement from the adults they register for Quake, at least one adult must be onsite accompanying the group for the duration of Quake.
 This adult must be at least 21 years old.
 We strongly recommend an adult to student ratio of 1:4.
 We encourage adults to participate in all activities.
 The energy of the group usually matches the energy of their leaders.